About Yemonja

 Bio

-Yemonja’s creations in various mediums have been exhibited in the Museum of Science and Industry, The Hill Center, Harold Washington Library, South Side Community Art Center, School of the Art Institute of Chicago, Harlem Fine Arts Show, Gallery Guichard, Howard University, Tall Grass Studios, the Sojourner Family Peace Center among others, and in various private collections across the nation.
+Yemonja creates in various mediums from paint, wood, glass and anything else she can hold and mold.
+Her works have been exhibited in the Chicago Museum of Science and Industry, the Frederick Douglass Issac-Meyers Maritime Museum, Hill Center Galleries, Harold Washington Library, South Side Community Art Center, Howard University, the Sojourner Family Peace Center among others, and reside in various private collections across the nation.